longwang-jhu/longwang-jhu.github.io/_pages/about.md

     <li>Machine Learning</li>
     <li>Bayesian Statistic</li>
 </ul>
-I am looking for job after my graduation in May 2021.
+I am looking for a job after my graduation in May 2021.